Wednesday, September 19, 2018

 Image from Google Maps 2018

-The Westbrook line was a busy line in the early years
+The Westbrook line was busy in the early years

 of operation and it was customary for several years for an open

-trolley car such as No. 77 seen here, using a former open
+trolley car such as No. 77 seen here, having a former open

 horsecar trolley as a trailer to carry the increase in passengers.